jSoboil/jSoboil.github.io/rambles.md

 ### The Acceptance-Rejection Method
 Posted: (27th Dec, 2021)

-After a much needed rest I am continuing on from my previous post, and review the [acceptance-rejection method](https://en.wikipedia.org/wiki/Rejection_sampling) below.
-This is another basic simulation technique we can use to random observations from a probability distribution.
-The method can thus be used for probabilistic sensitivity analysis.
+After a much needed rest I am continuing on from my previous post, and review several other transformation methods for random sampling, including the [acceptance-rejection method](https://en.wikipedia.org/wiki/Rejection_sampling).

-Most of these methods I have discussed so far (in this blog and the previous one) are rather tedious and inefficient compared to Monte Carlo integration, for example.
+Most of the methods I have discussed so far (in this blog and the previous) are rather tedious and inefficient compared to Monte Carlo integration, for example.
 Moreover, when dealing with high dimensions and parameter correlations, creating a fully-decision theoretic (comprehensive) model, using Markov Chain Monte Carlo simulation, is perhaps preferable given the potential efficiency advantages.
 Nevertheless, I believe that it is important to have a basic understanding of the more 'foundational' techniques for random sampling, since many of these methods were borne from each other over time.
 In fact, the acceptance-rejection method provided the genealogical building block for Monte Carlo integration and Markov Chain Monte Carlo techniques - since both rely on the idea of proposal distributions, ratios, and acceptance thresholds - such as the [Metropolis algorithm](https://en.wikipedia.org/wiki/Metropolis_algorithm).

-The basic idea of the acceptance-rejection method is as follows: suppose that $$X$$ and $$Y$$ are random variables with with density or mass $$f$$ and $$g$$, respectively, and there exists a constant $$c$$ such that
+So, the basic idea of the acceptance-rejection method is as follows: suppose that $$X$$ and $$Y$$ are random variables with with density or mass $$f$$ and $$g$$, respectively, and there exists a constant $$c$$ such that

 $$\frac{f(t)}{g(t)} \leq c$$